remla25-team17/model-service/.github/PULL_REQUEST_TEMPLATE.md

 Please review and check all the following:

-- [ ] I have added an overview the changes
+- [ ] I have added an overview of the changes
 - [ ] I have tested my changes locally
 - [ ] I have updated documentation (if applicable)